muayyad-alsadi/es-async-utils/README.md

 * `sleep` - await the returned promise to sleep the given time
-* `chain_generators` - chain an array of async generators as they are produced
+* `chain_generators` - collect items from multiple async generators from which ever comes first
 * `bulks` - collect items from the given async generator into chunks of given size
+* `generatorFromEvents` - convert emmited events to async generator
 * `AsyncSemaphore` - resource-limiting lock used like this `sem.with(async function(){do_expensive_work_here();})`
+* `AsyncLock` - behaves like normal thread lock implemented using AsyncSemaphore with special case of `n=1`
 * `AsyncEvent` - use `await event.wait()` which will return when `event.set()`
+* `AsyncEventAlt` - same as `AsyncEvent` implemented using [EventEmitter](https://nodejs.org/docs/latest-v14.x/api/events.html#events_class_eventemitter)
 * `AsyncChannel` - a queue of optionally given size that have producers (`await ch.push(item)`) and cosumers (`item=await ch.consume()`)

-You can use it with [@alsadi/semaphore](https://www.npmjs.com/package/@alsadi/semaphore)

 ## Usage